IBM Cloud Docs

 To quickly get started with the watsonx.data web console by configuring the infrastructure components, see Quick start watsonx.data console.

-Once you complete quick start, Resource Unit consumption begins and will be reported for billing.
-If you do not complete the quick start and provision support services, Resource Units are not consumed and reported for billing.
+After you complete quick start, Resource unit consumption is accounted and billing is started.
 If no Resource Units are consumed within seven (7) days after an instance creation, the unused instance is deleted, after which a new instance can be re-created.
 For more information, see Provisioning an instance.